xstone93/xstone93.github.io/_pages/about.md

 ## Working with me?

-If you are interested in my research area and would like to discuss your ideas for a Bachelor's or Master's thesis, I would love to hear from you - drop me an email (alexander.steinmaurer@it-u.at).
-Ensure that this email also contains some first serious thoughts on the topic, including an interesting problem/question you would like to answer (you do not have to come up with a solution/implementation, a good question is a perfect starting point!)
+If you are interested in my research area and would like to discuss your ideas (as researcher or student), I am happy to hear from you.
+Just drop me an email (alexander.steinmaurer@it-u.at).